telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform/images.md

 ## Custom Implementation

 In case you have specific requirements and the default ImagePropertiesResolver doesn't fit them, you can implement custom logic that can handle them.
 To achieve that, you should:
-1. inherit the Telerik.Windows.Documents.Core.Imaging.ImagePropertiesResolverBase class
+1. inherit the `Telerik.Windows.Documents.Core.Imaging.ImagePropertiesResolverBase` class
 1. implement its members
-1. assign an instance of the custom implementation to the FixedExtensibilityManager.ImagePropertiesResolver property
+1. assign an instance of the custom implementation to the `FixedExtensibilityManager.ImagePropertiesResolver` property

 ### JpegImageConverter

-The JpegImageConverter property uses an implementation of the JpegImageConverterBase abstract class to convert an image to Jpeg.
+The `JpegImageConverter` property uses an implementation of the `JpegImageConverterBase` abstract class to convert an image to Jpeg.
 This implementation should be passed to the JpegImageConverter property of the of FixedExtensibilityManager.

-> If you have both properties set - ImagePropertiesResolver and JpegConverter, ImagePropertiesResolver is used with a higher prority to parse the image.
+> If you have both the `ImagePropertiesResolver` and `JpegImageConverter` properties set, the `ImagePropertiesResolver` is prioritized and used to parse the image.

 #### Default Implementation